General Course Requirements

 To enroll in the CASEL program, candidates must have a baccalaureate degree from a regionally accredited college or university, meet the Colorado Department of Education requirements for undergraduate coursework in general studies for elementary education licensure, pass the Elementary Education content test and secure a special education teaching position with one of the participating metro-area school districts.

-The CASEL program requires participation in a two-week orientation before the beginning of school in year one, weekly classes for four semesters, a four-week practicum during the summer between years one and two, completion of a professional portfolio including a Teacher Work Sample and 100 hours of coaching and mentoring each year.
+The CASEL program requires participation in a two-week orientation before the beginning of school in year 1, weekly classes for four semesters, a three-week practicum during the summer between years 1 and 2, completion of a professional portfolio including a Teacher Work Sample and 100 hours of coaching and mentoring each year.
 In the event that candidates seek to transfer from the CASEL program to the Metro State on-campus post-baccalaureate program, they must submit a petition to the special education faculty, but there is no guarantee that the program transfer will be approved.

 The CASEL program is administered through the Metro South Extended Campus office at 5660 Greenwood Plaza Boulevard, Suite 100.
 Call (303) 721-1313 for more information about the program.